 A diagnosis of sciatica may be delayed or missed because symptoms, such as leg weakness, pain and tingling may be mild, develop slowly, and can differ greatly from person to person.
 In addition, symptoms of sciatica can be similar to or accompany symptoms of other conditions and diseases.
-These include herniated disc, spinal stenosis, degenerative disc disease, and ...more misdiagnosis »
+These include herniated disc, spinal stenosis, degenerative disc disease, and peripheral ...more misdiagnosis »

 Home medical testing related to Sciatica: